Stocks rise as Wall Street flirts with another record

 NEW YORK — (AP) — Stocks are rising on Monday ahead of a week with several data reports that could dictate by how much or even whether the Federal Reserve will cut interest rates at its next meeting in a week.

-The S&P 500 added 0.4% and was just above its record set last week.
-The Dow Jones Industrial Average was up 69 points, or 0.2%, as of 11 a.m.
-Eastern time, and the Nasdaq composite was 0.8% higher.
+The S&P 500 added 0.2% and was just below its record set last week.
+The Dow Jones Industrial Average was down 16 points, or less than 0.1%, as of 12:32 p.m.
+Eastern time, and the Nasdaq composite was 0.6% higher.

 AppLovin and Robinhood Markets helped lead the market after learning they will join the S&P 500 index later this month, along with Emcor Group.
 Many investment funds directly mimic the index or at least compare their performance against it, so a stock's joining the list of the 500 largest companies can draw investors' dollars immediately.